propublica/sunlight-congress/documents.md

 # Documents

-This project covers a wide range of documents including Government Accountability Office (GAO) Reports and Inspectors General Reports.
-These government oversight documents investigate misconduct and waste as well as access programs for agencies or programs.
+This project covers a wide range of documents including Government Accountability Office (GAO) Reports and Inspector General Reports.
+These government oversight documents investigate misconduct, waste and programs.

-The Inspectors General data is fueled by an amazing volunteer effort that is part of the [@unitedstates](http://theunitedstates.io/) project.
+The Inspector General data is fueled by an amazing volunteer effort that is part of the [@unitedstates](http://theunitedstates.io/) project.
 These volunteers built scrapers for all 65 US federal inspectors.
 Check the [inspectors-general](https://github.com/unitedstates/inspectors-general) repo to see the scrapers that are currently running or, learn how to contribute to the project.
 Feel free to [open a ticket](https://github.com/unitedstates/inspectors-general/issues/new) with any bugs or suggestions.

 GAO reports come from the GAO's API